nex3/perspective-el/README.md

   setting.
-Helm, unfortunately, does not have a `completing-read` compatible implementation out of the box (`helm-completing-read-default-1` purports to be this but does not have the same `&optional` defaults). _`ido-completing-read` is the recommended setting here for most users._
+Helm, unfortunately, does not have a `completing-read` compatible implementation out of the box (`helm-completing-read-default-1` purports to be this but does not have the same `&optional` defaults). _`ido-completing-read` is the recommended setting here unless a `completing-read` enhancement framework is used._
 - `persp-mode-prefix-key`: Changes the default key prefix for Perspective commands.
 - `persp-state-default-file`: Changes the default file to use for saving and